 - Tsundere: Try using his "nice" emotes, and he'll come off like this.

-- Victor Gains Loser's Powers: His original talent involved killing guards.
-For every guard he killed, he gains 1 Sword when fighting.
-This remained with him until he dies.
-It was changed in a rule patch
+- Victor Gains Loser's Powers: His original talent involved specifically killing guards.
+For every guard he killed, he gained 1 Sword when fighting, which remained with him until he died.
+When this proved overpowered, it was changed in a rule patch.

 - Zero-Approval Gambit: When Sylas gets a bounty, he gets guaranteed sword rolls.

 Volodar — Wormchanter

 A cunning monitor lizard, high priest of the Dragon Clan.

 - Affably Evil: The novella portrays him as surprisingly sympathetic to the mouse scholar trying to learn about the Worm, even worried when the small mammal shows signs of insanity.
 He is genuinely saddened when the mouse cannot accept the Worm and devolves into madness... despite fully describing the Worm as a Destroyer Deity.

 - Badass Long Robe: Purple and gold, the mantle of the High Priest of the Worm.
 Volodar himself is a powerful warrior and magician in his own right.